-If you can stay awake long enough, I'm going to tell you a bedtime story- filled with intrigue and suspense, wealth and betrayal, and some pretty sheets.
+I am going to tell you a bedtime story (if you can stay awake long enough) filled with intrigue and suspense, wealth and betrayal-- and some pretty sheets.

-There are many types of cotton grown in the world, but Extra Long Staple cotton, abbreviated ELS, is a luxury fiber that is universally revered for its smooth strength, superior softness, beautiful silken luster and exceptional durability.
-ELS cotton fibers are an inch and three-eighths or longer.
+There are many varieties of cotton grown in the world, but Extra Long Staple cotton, abbreviated ELS, is a luxury fiber that is universally revered for its smooth strength, superior softness, beautiful silken luster and exceptional durability.
+ELS cotton fibers are the longest cotton fibers at an inch and three-eighths or longer.

-Because it has longer, silkier fibers, ELS cotton absorbs and retains vibrant colors better than short staple cotton, and many other fibers as well.
+Due to these longer, silkier fibers, ELS cotton absorbs and retains vibrant colors beautifully.
+Much better than short staple cotton and many other natural fibers.

-"Pima" is a generic term for ELS cotton grown in the U.S., Peru, Israel, and Australia.
-Pima accounts for about 3 % of the cotton grown in the United States.
+"Pima" is the generic term for Extra Long Staple (ELS) cotton grown in the U.S., Peru, Israel, and Australia.
+Pima accounts for about 3% of the cotton grown in the United States.

-Pima is expensive for farmers to produce, and therefore more expensive for manufacturers to buy wholesale.
-Here's the intrigue- Manufacturers wanted the profits from selling Pima products, but pricing them competitively means lower profit margins.
+Pima is more expensive for farmers to produce than short-staple cotton varieties, and therefore more expensive for manufacturers to buy wholesale.
+Here's the intrigue- Manufacturers wanted the profits from selling silky ELS Pima products, but pricing them competitively meant lower profit margins.

 |Nancy Boszhardt, Designer|

-So, unfortunately, as is often the case with laws designed to protect American consumers, short-sighted manufacturers lobbied to loosen them.
+So, unfortunately, as is often the case with laws designed to protect American consumers, manufacturers successfully lobbied to loosen them.

-The result was that gorgeous United States Pima began to get a bad reputation for quality, because lawmakers allowed labels to say "Pima Cotton" (and consumers thought that was what they were buying) when in reality, the product might only contain 60% Pima and the rest short-staple cotton.
+The result was that gorgeous United States Pima began to get a bad reputation for quality, because manufacturers were allowed to put "Pima Cotton" on labels, (and consumers, understandably, thought that is what they were getting) though the product might actually contain only 60% Pima cotton, and the rest regular short-staple cotton.

-The unsurprising, downward-spiraling result is that corporations were rewarded with hefty profits for confusing consumers who thought they were buying something they weren't.
-United States cotton farmers lost out, as people began to think that perhaps U.S. Pima cotton wasn't that great, consumers lost out because they were befuddled about why their sheets were so scratchy, and the economy lost out because manufacturers began competing to produce the lowest possible quality at the highest price the market would bear.
+The unsurprising, downward-spiraling result is that manufacturers were rewarded with hefty profits for confusing consumers who thought they were buying something they weren't.
+United States cotton farmers lost out, because befuddled consumers began to believe that U.S. Pima cotton products were not good, consumers lost out because they couldn't figure out why their sheets were so scratchy, and the United States economy lost out because U.S. manufacturers were essentially competing to produce the lowest possible quality at the highest possible price.
 And the law was protecting them.

 This, kids, is why your parents tell you that honesty is always the best policy.

-So, in a dramatic turn of events (sound of angels singing...)
-American cotton farmers responded to protect themselves and consumers, by creating a non-profit organization to hold and protect the trademark, Supima ®.
+So, in a dramatic turn of events, American cotton farmers responded to protect themselves and consumers, by creating a non-profit organization which holds and protects the trademark, Supima ®.

-By law, a manufacturer may not use the term Supima ® on the product label unless what is inside the package is, in fact, 100% American grown ELS Pima cotton.
+Today by law, a manufacturer may not use the term Supima ® on a product label unless what is inside the package is, in fact, 100% luxurious, American grown, Extra Long Staple cotton.

-If a product says Supima ®, it is made of 100% ELS cotton grown in the United States, of the g.barbadense species, considered to be one of the finest cottons on earth.
+If sheets say Supima ®, they are made of 100% ELS cotton grown in the United States, of the g.barbadense species, considered to be one of the finest cottons on earth.

 So what about Egyptian cotton?
-Egypt also grows many cotton varieties, including extra long-staple cotton.
-However, it is important to be aware that any cotton grown in Egypt can be called "Egyptian Cotton" regardless of the staple length.
+Is it more luxurious?
+Not necessarily.
+It is important to be aware that Egypt also grows many cotton varieties, including Extra Long-Staple cotton.
+However, any cotton grown in Egypt can be called "Egyptian Cotton" regardless of the staple length.

 |Nancy Boszhardt, Designer|

 In other words, "100% Egyptian cotton" on a package of sheets, even if it's written in fancy script lettering, means only that the cotton was grown in Egypt.
-It doesn't necessarily mean the sheets are 100% long-staple or extra long- staple cotton.
+It does not necessarily mean that the sheets are 100% Long-Staple or Extra Long-Staple cotton.
+Make sense?

 |Megan Yager, Designer|

 Thread count is the number of threads of yarn per inch for each direction of woven fabric.
 Despite the hype, thread count (TC) is actually less important than the quality of the cotton.
-100% Extra long-staple cotton will likely be stronger, feel finer and have more sheen, even woven at lower thread counts, than regular short staple cotton.
+100% Extra Long-Staple (ELS) cotton such as Supima ® will likely be stronger, feel finer and have more sheen, even woven at lower thread counts, than regular Short-Staple cotton.

 This is why the word Supima® is important and why American cotton farmers were getting their (silky smooth) knickers in a twist.
-400 TC Supima sheets may cost more but look and feel better, longer, than say, 600 TC regular cotton sheets.
+400 TC Supima® sheets may cost more, but look and feel better than say, 600 TC regular cotton sheets.

 Weaving and finishing practices do play a role, however, in the feel of the finished sheet.